EdrisaJobe/covidcases/README.md

 # About GlobalCovidCases
 Main purpose is to display the number of deaths, confirmed, newly confirmed and global vaccination status.
-This site has really helped me expand my knowledge on how to gather and manipulate data for my own personal use, I managed to link folium a package for Python to display the number of covid cases on a Leaflet map with extreme accuracy while at the same time using a covid tacking base API.
+This site has really helped me expand my knowledge on how to gather and manipulate data for my own personal use, I managed to link folium a package for Python to display the number of covid cases on a Leaflet map with extreme accuracy while at the same time using a csv to display the red dots.
 The website fully updates in realtime and displays all current data regarding the virus.

 [![Link - Global Covid Cases](https://img.shields.io/badge/Link-Global_Covid_Cases-3693F3?style=for-the-badge&logo=<svg+role%3D"img"+viewBox%3D"0+0+24+24"+xmlns%3D"http%3A%2F%2Fwww.w3.org%2F2000%2Fsvg"><title>iCloud<%2Ftitle><path+d%3D"M13.762+4.29a6.51+6.51+0+0+0-5.669+3.332+3.571+3.571+0+0+0-1.558-.36+3.571+3.571+0+0+0-3.516+3A4.918+4.918+0+0+0+0+14.796a4.918+4.918+0+0+0+4.92+4.914+4.93+4.93+0+0+0+.617-.045h14.42c2.305-.272+4.041-2.258+4.043-4.589v-.009a4.594+4.594+0+0+0-3.727-4.508+6.51+6.51+0+0+0-6.511-6.27z"%2F><%2Fsvg>)](https://www.globalcovidcases.com)
 # Technology Used :hammer_and_wrench: